summernote/summernote/ISSUE_TEMPLATE.md

 What is your summernote version?

 #### screenshot of issue
-Add screenshots which shows your issue(if needed).
+Add screenshot which shows your issue(if needed).
 You can make [gif from Recordit](http://www.recordit.co/).

 If you can make the issue using jsfiddle(https://jsfiddle.net/), We can save time to reproduce the problem.